-Should the current social distancing measurements remain in place April 2021, Bluesfest is committed to providing the necessary facilities to ensure the safety of its patrons, artists and staff.
+Should the current social distancing measurements remain in place April 2021, Bluesfest is committed to providing the necessary facilities to ensure the safety for its patrons, artists and staff.

-Bluesfest received helpful advice from the NSW Department of Health on creating a Covid-19 Safety Plan.
-Furthermore, Bluesfest has engaged a risk assessment company to include the Covid-19 Safety Plan into the event’s overall safety and risk management plan and to assist with the realisation of those compliances.
+Bluesfest is receiving helpful advice from the NSW Department of Health on creating a COVID-19 Safety Plan.
+Furthermore, Bluesfest has engaged a risk assessment company to include the COVID-19 Safety Plan into the event’s overall safety and risk management plan and to assist with the realisation of those compliances.

 Bluesfest’s medical centre will be extended to allow for additional safety requirements set by the NSW Department of Health.

-Current government regulations permit events within a seated, outdoor environment that allows for the current social distancing measurement implementation.
+Current government regulations permit events within a seated, outdoor environment that allows for the current social distancing measurements.
 Should those regulations still apply in April 2021, Bluesfest will provide the needed structure for such requirements and is presenting plans for outdoor stages, with a seated front of house area.
 Bluesfest’s current Development Consent and its required independent noise assessments confirm, that the planned outdoor set up operates within the permitted noise impact associated with a major event.